rockyferrer/Weather-App/README.md

 ## React Weather Application

-A simple weather application developed using React, guided through Andrew Mead's *The Complete React Web App Developer Course* on Udemy
+A simple weather application developed using React

 Can be viewed at https://protected-thicket-89238.herokuapp.com